yy4382/s3-image-port/apps/docs/guide/getting-started.md

 To use it properly, you need to

 1. Include `https://imageport.app` in the allowed Origins,
-2. Allow at least the `GET`, `PUT`, and `DELETE` methods,
+2. Allow `GET`, `HEAD`, `POST`, `PUT`, and `DELETE` methods,
-3. And allow the `*` headers.
+3. And allow `*` headers.

 If confused, you can check the detailed guide in the [platform step-by-step tutorial](#step-by-step-guide-for-platforms) above for the platform you are using, or refer to the platform documentation yourself.

-## Configure S3 Image Port
+## Start Using S3 Image Port

-### Fill in “S3 Settings”

-If you have configured the S3 bucket as described above, you should now have all the information needed to fill in the S3 settings!
+1. If you have configured the S3 bucket as described above, you should now have all the information needed to fill in the S3 settings!
 After entering the information, you can click the test button to check if the configuration is correct.

-### Fill in “App Settings”

-Currently, we have the following four sections of settings.
-Although their documentation is still being written, their names are descriptive enough to indicate their functions:

-- Auto-refresh Gallery
-- Fuzzy Search
-- Image Conversion and Compression before Upload
-- Key (Upload Path) Template.
+   Go to [S3 Settings](https://imageport.app/settings/s3) to fill in.
+2. Other settings can remain at their default values for now.
+3. Go to [Gallery](https://imageport.app/gallery), click the "Load Images" button to start using.